Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 What these packages do:

-• @rive-app/react-webgl2 — the Rive animation runtime that renders 2D characters at 120fps in the browser
+• @rive-app/react-webgl2 + @rive-app/webgl2 — the Rive animation runtime that renders 2D characters at 120fps in the browser

 # .env.local

-Wrap your app with the SDK provider, connect a Rive animation, and see your character on screen.
+Wrap your app with the SDK provider, point a single <Mascot> component at a Rive file, and your character is on screen.
+Two components, no manual Rive wiring.

 Add MascotProvider to your app root: